CoderSayan-git/Digi-Book/frontend/README.md

 ## Support

-For issues and questions, please check the backend README or create an issue in the repository.
+For backend usage and API details, see the `backend/README.md`.